 They weren’t, of course.
 They just had bigger fish to fry.

 Network audiences were incredibly huge until they weren’t.

 The 1970s was a peak for American network TV’s media domination machine that we only see shades of today.
 Look at a random year, say 1973-74 primetime.
 Maude and Happy Days are pulling 20+ ratings…. against each other!
 Take a look at the alltime Nielsen page on wikipedia.
 The top 70s shows were routinely getting 20 million plus households in total viewership.
 And their competitors weren’t far behind!
 There were only three slots.
 The three major networks so completely controlled everything that most live sports couldn’t clear the bar of viable programming.
 (In rating points, no NBA game ever has ever surpassed what those top 1970s primetime shows were pulling.
 The best two Jordan finals games might be ahead in raw household count, albeit after 20 years of US population growth.)

 To sum up: networks “snubbing” the NBA and the indignity of tape delay wasn’t any particular black mark on the NBA, it was the realities of the limited slots of televised entertainment and the extremely high bar anything had to clear.
-You can sneer at a 10 million viewer show that requires live work and a big crew when your Century City backlot is a goldmine producing 20 million viewer shows on a 9-5 schedule 25 weeks a year.
+You can sneer at a 10 million viewer show (like a sports broadcast) that requires live work and a big crew when your Century City backlot is a goldmine producing 20 million viewer sitcoms on a 9-5 schedule 25 weeks a year.

 What happened over the next 10 years, of course, is that cable arrived and shot those network show audiences to pieces, while live sports held its own.
 Suddenly a 10 million viewer show is an extremely compelling product.